elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 5. Program Manual <a name="5">
-This program allows you to filter and trim your FASTQ file.
-Additionally, a feature will provide an overview of your FASTQ file, like average quality and number of unknown bases.

 ### 5.1.
 Trimming and Filtering <a name="5.1">
-The following program will trim and filter your FASTQ file according to quality, length and unknown (N's) bases. '' The trimming based on quality, will trim the ends of the read lower than a quality of 20. '' To run the program you have to provide a FASTQ file in the standard FASTQ format (see Chapter 5.3).
+The following program will trim and filter your FASTQ file according to quality, length and unknown (N's) bases.
+To run the program you have to provide a FASTQ file in the standard FASTQ format (see Chapter 5.3).
 Compressed as well as uncompressed files can be fed to the program.
 The output consists of two output files - a FASTQ file with filtered and trimmed reads and a summary file which contains information about the number of filtered + trimmed reads.

 *Attention* :heavy_exclamation_mark: :warning:
 To make the script executable you must run following line: